NHERI-SimCenter/HydroUQ/Examples/hdro-0002/README.rst

    HydroUQ Bodies Fluid Geometry GUI

 Open ``Algorithm``.
 Here we set the algorithm parameters for the simulation.
-We choose to apply F-Bar antilocking to aid in the pressure field on the fluid.
+We choose to apply F-Bar antilocking to aid in the pressure field's accuracy on the fluid.
 The associated toggle must be checked, and the antilocking ratio set to 0.9, loosely.

 .. figure:: figures/GUI_Bodies_Fluid_Algorithm.PNG
    :align: center